rafkol98/AI-Inference/README.md

 and their conditional dependencies via directed acyclic graphs.
 They have important applications in diagnostic expert systems particularly for medical applications, investigation of faulty systems, and legal domains.

-In this practical I developed my own Bayesian Network system for predicting the risk of digital security attacks for a company network.
+In this practical I developed my own Bayesian Network system from scratch, for predicting the risk of digital security attacks for a company network.